toniebox-reverse-engineering/toniebox/wiki/Firmware-Format.md

 #define IMG_ACT_USER2           2
 ```
 As we can see they are using 4 images.
 First one is the mcubootinfo.bin.
 Next one is the mcuimg1.bin and the next two images
-are indented to use for OTA updates while the first one is inteded to be the factory reset/default image kind of backup.
+are indented to be used for OTA updates while the first one is inteded to be the factory reset/default image kind of backup.

 ## Format of Toniebox Bootinfo reversed with radare2